smartcatdev/support-system/readme.txt

 2. OR - Upload the unpacked folder folder via FTP into /wp-content/plugins

 == Changelog ==

+= 1.1.0 =
+- Added ability to upload images to a ticket
+- Updated notifications
+- Responsive fixes to the app layout
+- Bug fixes
+- Ability for Customer to close their own tickets
+- Ability to upload custom image for the login page

 = 1.0.1 = Bug fixes
 - Fixed scope issue which was causing conflicts with some plugins